Data-drone/caterpillar/README.md

 each package.
 We generally run coverage as follows:

-    coverage erase; coverage run --source caterpillar -m py.test -v caterpillar; coverage report Copyright and License
+    coverage erase; coverage run --source caterpillar -m py.test -v caterpillar; coverage report

+Copyright and License
 =====================
-Lrparsing is copyright © 2013,2014 Kapiche Limited.
+Caterpillar is copyright © 2013 - 2015 Kapiche Limited.
 It is licensed under the GNU Affero General Public License.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.